 Today, I have found a better use for this bread.
 Just look at that wholesome loaf goodness!
 It makes for a very crispy grilled cheese sandwich and also prevents the whole dish from getting too soggy.

-– 4 slices of Rosemary and Olive Oil demi loaf
+- 4 slices demi loaf Rosemary and Olive Oil demi loaf

 - 2 Campari tomatoes

-– Take the Campari tomatoes and place them in a baking sheet
+- Place Campari tomatoes on a baking sheet

 - Drizzle the tomatoes with olive oil

-– Add a few flakes of the rosemary and whole peppercorns.
-Leave the rest for the sandwich
+- Add a few flakes of the rosemary and whole peppercorns

 - Add a pinch of salt to these tomatoes